What’s on at the Olympics today? Sunday 8th August – Men's Marathon, Water Polo, Closing Ceremony and more

 What channel is the Olympics on?

-You can soak up 3500 hours of Olympic action across the entire tournament live on discovery+ – the ‘streaming home of the Olympic Games’.
+You can soak up all of the Olympic action across the entire tournament live on discovery+ – the 'streaming home of the Olympic Games'.

 discovery+ features all nine Eurosport channels and 55 live feeds bringing you every moment of the action.
 Their Entertainment & Sport annual pass is available now for just £29.99 with a three-day free trial.